HandsOnDataViz/book/docs/HandsOnDataViz.md

 Code templates help us to move beyond the limits of drag-and-drop web mapping services (such as Google MyMaps) and to create more customized visualizations on a web server that you control.
-Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](github.html).
-If you have problems with this tutorial, go to the [Fix Common GitHub and Code Errors](fix-code.html) chapter in this book.
+Before you begin, learn the broad concepts in the chapter introduction [Edit and Host Code with GitHub](github.html).
+If you have problems with this tutorial, go to the [Fix Common Code Errors](fix-code.html) section of the appendix.

 TODO: add demo, remove unnecessary basic steps from below (covered in prior chapter)